Tell us how the GI Bill has affected you

 When it became law, it was known as the Servicemen’s Readjustment Act of 1944 and later the GI Bill of Rights.

-While often known for its education benefit, the GI Bill's benefits following World War II also included low-cost mortgages, low-interest loans to start a business and a year of unemployment compensation.
+While often known for its education benefit, the GI Bill’s benefits after World War II also included low-cost mortgages, low-interest loans to start a business and a year of unemployment compensation.

-Some things have changed, but the bill continues to give benefits to honorably discharged, active-duty veterans who qualify.
+Some benefits have changed, but the bill continues to give benefits to honorably discharged and active-duty veterans who qualify.

 The Arizona Daily Star would like to know how the GI Bill affected you or your family.
-How did the benefits change your future?
+How did the benefits change your future — for better or for worse?

 Did it give you the chance to own a home so you could raise your family in comfort?
-Did it help you get a degree, which then changed your earning potential?
+Did it help you get a degree, which then changed your earnings potential?